node-red/node-red.github.io/docs/user-guide/projects/index.md

 In the 0.18 release, the projects feature is in preview mode.
 That means it must be enabled in the settings file.

+*The feature is not currently available in the IBM Cloud environment.*

 ### Enabling projects

 To enable the projects feature, edit your `settings.js` file and add the following